 mat Matrix to evaluate (e.g. expression matrix).
-Target nodes in rows and conditions in columns. rownames(mat) must have at least one intersection with the statistics Statistical methods to be run sequentially.
+Target nodes in rows and conditions in columns. rownames(mat) must have at least one intersection with the elements in network .target column.

+statistics Statistical methods to be run sequentially.
 If none are provided, only top performer methods are run (mlm, ulm and wsum).